 Their commitment to the wider life of the school and the ability to carry out the role

 That they have good organisational, communication and interpersonal skills

 Written applications will be requested and this will form part of the selection process which will be undertaken by the Head of Year and Head of School in discussion with the pastoral team, form tutors and colleagues from across the school.
 Their shortlist will then be reviewed and a final selection made by the School Leadership Team.

 Once appointed prefects are subject to regular review and must ensure that they maintain our highest expectations in order to retain their prefect status.

 The Prefect Application Process 2018

-Prefect application forms can be collected from your form tutor from (Monday 11th December).
+Prefect application forms can be collected from your form tutor from Friday 23rd November 2018

-Mr Wilson and Mr Ikin will then go through the applications very carefully and use this information alongside their knowledge of our students as well as conversations with form tutors, teachers and other colleagues to determine a short list of candidates.
+Mr Wilson and Miss Dickinson will then go through the applications very carefully and use this information alongside their knowledge of our students as well as conversations with form tutors, teachers and other colleagues to determine a short list of candidates.
 This shortlist will then be presented to the Pastoral team and Curriculum leaders before going to the School Leadership Team for discussion and final selection.
 Emphasis is placed not only on the contributions that students have made to date but also on their skill set and potential to effectively perform the diverse and demanding role of a Prefect.

-Students and parents will be notified of the outcome of the application process around February half term.
+Students and parents will be notified of the outcome of the application process around February half-term.